OblivionLimbo/IIKG3005/Exam Document.md

   - Validation activities, such as linting, syntax checking, or running unit tests
 - Pair programming is a great way to do this
   - Essentially a code review that happens as you work
-  - Provides much faster feedback tahn code reviews that happens when you finished workin on a story or feature
+  - Provides much faster feedback than code reviews that happens when you finished working on a story or feature

 **Eventual Testing**
-- Happens after some delay, perhaps after a manuel review, or on a schedule
+- Happens after some delay, perhaps after a manual review, or on a schedule

 #### What Should You Test? <!-- omit from toc -->